 p.
 61: We have our fingers in the dike: this is an allusion to the legend about a Dutch boy, who performed a selfless public service in holding back the sea by keeping his finger in a hole in the dike.

 p.
 66: It would be best if firemen themselves were burnt: the reader may suspect that this is another example of foreshadowing which is meant to produce tension.
+As a matter of fact it anticiaptes Beatty's death.

 p.
 67: It is computed that eleven thousand persons have at several times suffered death rather than submit to break their eggs at the smaller end: This quotation, which is taken from Jonathan Swift (1667-1745), Gullivers Travels, First Book, Chapter IV, paragraph 5, illustrates the struggle between being reasonable and being saddled to tradition up to the point of ridiculous suicide.
-Gulliver's Travels has sometimes been classified as a utopian book, which is not acceptable (6).
-Rather than that it is a satire.
+Gulliver's Travels has sometimes been classified as a utopian book, which is not acceptable (7).
+Rather than that, it is a satire.
 In the instance quoted above, Jonathan Swift uses exaggeration, of course, as a satirical tool in order to point out the absurd degree which is used in order to enforce conformity.
 It seems that Montag is unable to understand this quotation.

 p.
 69: The Sieve and the Sand: the title of this part is explained on pp. 75-76; it refers to an episode which is rooted in the protagonist's childhood.